vmware/powershell-module-for-vmware-cloud-foundation-password-management/docs/documentation/functions/Publish-VcenterPasswordExpiration.md

 ## Synopsis

-Publishes the password expiration policy for vCenter Server for a workload domain or all workload domains.
+Publishes the password expiration policy for vCenter for a workload domain or all workload domains.

 ## Syntax